Emurasoft/emurasoft.github.io/en/dlg/properties/outline/index.md

 ## Find drop-down list box

-If the **Regular Expression** is unchecked, enter character(s) that a line should begin with.
+If the **Regular expression** is unchecked, enter character(s) that a line should begin with.
 For instance, enter "." to match only the lines beginning with ".".
 If the "Regular Expression" is checked, enter a regular expression that should match for the specified level.
 For instance, enter "^\\d.\*?$" to match only the lines beginning with a number.

-## Regular Expression checkbox
+## Regular expression checkbox

 Specifies whether the string entered in the **Find** text box is treated as a regular expression.